 Other staff in Life Sciences have research interactions involving the Centre for Chemical Sciences (ecotoxicology of aluminium and biological silicification) and the Centre for Geography, Geology and Environment (tree and plant ecology, tree-insect interactions).

-The recent Research Excellence Framework (REF2014) confirmed Keele's position as a leading university for research of world-class quality and international excellence.
+The last Research Excellence Framework (REF2014) confirmed Keele's position as a leading university for research of world-class quality and international excellence.
 Staff in the centre for Life Sciences were submitted in three areas, namely A5 (Biological Sciences), A3 (Allied Health Professions) and B15 (General Engineering).

 All three submissions did very well, with A3 and B15 being particularly outstanding.
 As a direct result, research funding into Life Sciences for 2015-16 increased by 111% compared to the previous year.
 The results also showed that research in the Centre for Life Sciences is having a genuine impact, with world-leading examples where society has benefited from our research.

 The Centre for Applied Entomology and Parasitology (CAEP) was established in the early nineties to bring together a unique group of interdisciplinary scientists with interests in insects, parasites and their interactions.
 CAEP is based within the School of Life Sciences but includes collaborative work with staff in the Institute for Science and Technology in Medicine (ISTM), which is part of the Faculty of Medicine and Health Sciences.